salaubukola85-hub/Sales-Analysis-Dashboard/README.md

 ---

 ## Project Files
-- `dashboard/sales_dashboard.xlsx` – Interactive Excel dashboard with pivot tables and charts
+- `Sales Analysis 1.xlsx` – Interactive Excel dashboard with cleaned dataset, pivot tables and charts
-- `data/sales_data.xlsx` – Cleaned dataset
-- `presentation/sales_dashboard_presentation.pptx` – PowerPoint summary of insights and recommendations
+- `Sales Analysis Reports.pptx` – PowerPoint summary of insights and recommendations
 - `images/` Screenshots of the dashboard

 ---

 ## How to Use
-1. Open `sales_dashboard.xlsx` in **Microsoft Excel**.
+1. Open `Sales Analysis.xlsx` in **Microsoft Excel**.
 2. Use **slicers** to filter data by year, region, product, age, or gender.
 3. Review **KPI cards** for a summary of overall performance.
 4. Refer to the PowerPoint presentation for **key insights and actionable recommendations**.